 Decision Making and Negotiation Research Seminar – Harvard University Psychology Department

 “Changing the Game,” Advanced Management Program (AMP), Program for Management Development (PMD), and Women Leading Business: Innovation and Success (WLB) – Executive Programs at Harvard Business School

-Program on Negotiation for Senior Executives – PON Executive Education Seminar
+Negotiation and Leadership – PON Executive Education Seminar

 Research Interests: Conflicts of Interest, Decision-making, Ethics, Negotiation, Organizational Behavior